 What is a Ramsar Regional Initiative?

-The Ramsar Convention on Wetlands is the oldest multilateral international conservation convention and the only one to deal with one habitat or ecosystem type, wetlands.
+The Convention on Wetlands is the oldest multilateral international conservation convention and the only one to deal with one habitat or ecosystem type, wetlands.
 It is an intergovernmental treaty that provides a framework for the conservation and wise use of wetlands, their unique biodiversity, and invaluable ecological services.

 The Convention was adopted in the Iranian city of Ramsar in 1971 and came into force in 1975.
 Since then, almost 90% of UN member states, from all the world’s geographic regions, have acceded to become “Contracting Parties”.
 It currently comprises 172 contracting countries and more than 2500 wetlands of international importance around the globe.

-The Ramsar Convention provides for the establishment of Ramsar Regional Initiatives to achieve the objectives of the Ramsar Strategic Plan and support cooperation and capacity-building on wetland-related issues in specific regions.
+The Convention provides for the establishment of Ramsar Regional Initiatives to achieve the objectives of the Ramsar Strategic Plan and support cooperation and capacity-building on wetland-related issues in specific regions.

 The RRIs are seen as: